 • Extensive plugin options

-• Customizable interface + Custom CSS
+• Customizable interface + custom CSS

 • Minimalistic design with a distraction-free environment